 About the Simon Armitage connection, Freeman tells me: “I was invited to submit a soundtrack commission to a literature festival.
 My first choice was actually Harlan Ellison’s I Have No Mouth And I Must Scream.
 We got quite far down the line with permissions on that but it fell through.
 Armitage’s The Dead Sea Poems was something I studied at school and it’s sat on my bookshelf gathering dust since, so I thought it would be interesting to revisit it and create some new music around it.
 The Lit Fest show sold out and was brilliant but then he became Poet Laureate and we couldn’t get permission to perform his words publicly any more, so I began creating my own stories and it ballooned into this big concept thing.”

 Musically, there is a haunting and mysterious quality to One Day’s output which manages to captivate your curiosity on that important first listen.
 Melancholy, morose at times, theirs is a beautifully layered, well-crafted and expansive sound.

 Anyway, back to the latest single, and what’s happening next for ODAS.
 An EP is set to be released at the end of this month.
 Freeman and band – Harry Rhodes on guitar and Dan Hayes on drums – plan to bring out three or so EP’s over the year – another is planned for May and another one later in the year.
 The work could have been put out as a double album but as Freeman states, that’s a big ask these days.
-There is a tour (see below) which will include ten new tracks (with bassist Bob Johnston for the upcoming live shows) mainly around West Yorkshire, and festivals.
+A tour was cancelled for this year.
+This included ten new tracks (with bassist Bob Johnston for the upcoming live shows) mainly around West Yorkshire, and festivals.
 One Day, After School plan to devote more time to the band this year.
 Which is good for all of their fans, old and new.